Frequently Asked Questions

 Do I need to undergo training to be deployed?

-Initially, all you need is to have attended A Day One Induction course, which take approximately 2.5 hours and held either in person or virtually.
-Other training opportunities are being offered to our inducted volunteers that support a variety of functions we deliver to communities.
+Initially, all you need is to have attended a Day One Induction course, which takes approximately 2 hours online.
+Other training opportunities are available to our inducted volunteers that support a variety of functions we offer to communities.

 What time commitment is required?